iwantmyname/blog/src/2014/09/globe-runner-sheds-some-light.md

 layout: post
 date: 2014-09-18 05:30:51 +1200
 author: Chris
-title: "Globe Runner sheds some light on the .COM vs. new gTLD debate"
+title: Globe Runner sheds some light on the .COM vs. new gTLD debate
 ----

 <!-- excerpt -->